dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 However we may find that while the performance is reasonable, we have a lot of samples to process.
 We could speed things up a bit by running through small batches of data in parallel.
-An easy way to get started on this work would be to make a Dask Array that handles operating on our data.
+An easy way to get started on this work would be to make a [Dask Array]( https://docs.dask.org/en/latest/array.html ) that handles operations on our data.

 ```python
 import dask.array as da